freenas/freenas-docs/userguide/services.rst

 settings which apply to all NFS shares are configured in :menuselection:`Services --> NFS`.

+#ifdef truenas
+%brand% supports *VAAI for NAS* when the NFS service is enabled and started.
+See :ref:`VAAI_for_NAS` for more details.
+#endif truenas

 :numref:`Figure %s <config_nfs_fig>`
 shows the configuration screen and
 :numref:`Table %s <nfs_config_opts_tab>`